- Rock, Oldies, Classic R&B, Motown, R&B, Soul, Grammy Award Winner, Female, ’60s, ’70s, ’80s, ’90s, ’00s

 Gladys Knight: Legends, Rock, Oldies, Classic R&B, Motown, R&B, Soul, Grammy Award Winner, Female, ’60s, ’70s, ’80s, ’90s, ’00s

-Gladys has made a huge comeback, with the her single
+Gladys has made an enormous comeback with her single

 “If I Was Your Woman – pt 2”